 His thoughts were already beginning to convulse.
-His head shook as visions of his wife and daughter began to melt into a landscape of unspeakable carnage and crimson wrath.
+His head shook as visions of his wife and daughter began to melt into a landscape of unspeakable carnage.
 He fought back against the growing darkness inside of him the only way he knew how.

-"AAAUUGGHH!"
-As his scream echoed inside of the truck's cabin, blood poured into his mouth.
-His now swelling tongue inched back into its cave, away from the painful betrayal of his new incisors.
+He suddenly bit down hard on his tongue.
+His scream echoed inside of the truck's cabin, while blood began pouring into his mouth.
+His swelling tongue began inching back into its cave, away from the painful betrayal of his new incisors.

 There you go you sick Fuck!
 Drown in me!

 A terrible calm began to sink in, as he quietly swallowed one iron rich stream after another.
-Disgusted, his tears soon followed as he began to realize that time was most definitely not on his side, nor was Jesus.
-But something else was.
+Disgusted, his tears soon followed as he began to realize that time was most definitely not on his side.
+It was coming for him, coming for his mind.
 Its appetite only awakening, it was an appetite that he feared more than God himself.

 Just a hundred yards more ...
 I can make it!

 Dusk was beginning to settle into a frigid evening as Jack hastily swung his truck between two rows of pine trees, skidding on to the uneven drive that led up to his cabin.
 Once a refuge for his writing, it was now a secluded prison for his deepest fear.

 Only he wasn't the only one here.
 A large black Range Rover was parked near the west side, the same one that he and his wife had bought together two years ago.